nathan-b/autoclickd/README.md

 Press the mouse button you want to identify
 Found button: Logitech M570 -> device 10 button 9
 ```
-With this output, you should run `ac -i 10 -t 9` to get the desired results.
+With this output, you should run `ac -i 10 -t 9` or `ac -n "Logitech M570" -t 9` to get the desired results.

 ### List mode